4 Proven Ways to Get Rid of Belly Fat After Menopause

 If I had a dime for every email I got that asked me how to get rid of belly fat, I’d be on my own private island, under a palm tree, being fed peeled grapes by a half-naked man named Sven.
 Such is not the case.

 Why is belly fat such a big issue after 60, you ask?
 Great question.
-I wish we could blame global warming, the flat earthers or the recent Bitcoin frenzy, but sadly, there’s more to it.
+I wish we could blame global warming, the flat earthers, or the pandemic, but sadly, there’s more to it.

 For one, the drop of estrogen after menopause shifts the way your body stores fat.
 Up until this point, women tend to store more fat in the hips and thighs, while men tend to store fat in their bellies.